lasellers/eve-materials-lookup/README.md

  https://docs.google.com/spreadsheets/d/1qY5K7CfyuPZPun9hUf_RnchMNVpKPtMlN0iACmUOemA/edit#gid=0

-## Todo

-* Hmm.
-Could re-process it so the resource column had all the resources for a single planet.
-Hmm...
-* May add a small suggestion area above resources suggesting some of the best planets to farm PI from, given what you are looking for.

 ## Versions
 * v1 September 19 2020.
 Pulled together in a few hours Saturday partly to practice using VueJS and partly because writing a program to handle this was less hassle than doing it by hand.